Configure the RADIUS Security Provider

 RADIUS Shared Secret

 Provide a new shared secret so that your Bomgar Appliance and your RADIUS server can communicate.

 Set the length of time to wait for a response from the server.
 Note that if the response is Response-Accept or Response-Challenge, then RADIUS will wait the entire time specified here before authenticating the account.
 Therefore, it is encouraged to keep this value as low as reasonably possible given your network settings.
 An ideal value is 3-5 seconds, with the maximum value at

 Only Allow the Following Users

 You can choose to allow access only to specified users on your RADIUS server.
 Enter each username separated by a line break.
-Once entered, these users will be available from the Add Policy Member dialog when editing group policies.
-See the Group Policies section of the Administrative Guide for details.
+Once entered, these users will be available from the Add Policy Member dialog when editing group policies on the /login > Users & Security > Group Policies page.

 If you leave this field blank, all users who authenticate against your RADIUS server will be allowed; if you allow all, you must also specify a default group policy.